James Hernandez (figure skater): 2022–23 season: Junior Grand Prix silvers

 Beginning the new season at British Ice Skating's new Britannia Cup event, Bekker/Hernandez won gold.
 On the Junior Grand Prix, Bekker/Hernandez won the silver medal at the 2022 JGP Czech Republic.
 They won a second silver medal at the 2022 JGP Poland I, in the process becoming the first British dance team to qualify for a Junior Grand Prix Final.
 Following the end of the Junior Grand Prix, they won their second British junior national title.

-Competing at the Final in Torino, they finished second in the rhythm dance, aided by a double-fall by pre-event favourites Mrázková/Mrázek.
+Competing at the Final in Turin, they finished second in the rhythm dance, aided by a double-fall by pre-event favourites Mrázková/Mrázek.
 Hernandez commented on attending the event, saying it was "a really surreal moment, walking down the steps.
 We've never walked into an area with ambient lighting before.
 It felt very special."
 They were overtaken in the free dance by both Lim/Quan of South Korea and Mrázková/Mrázek, finishing fourth overall.